lasyabodapati1/about_lasyabodapati/README.md

 - Training models, writing clean code in Python/R
 - Teaching and mentoring in AI and analytics

+## Check out my 100 Day Progress to becoming a Python Pro!

 ---

 ## Let's Connect